hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

     }

 ```
-The above example creates a list of unsigned integers to store an alternate player Prefab GlobalObjectIdHash values (`AlternatePlayerPrefabs`).
-For example purposes, this code sample adds a public method that a client can invoke to set their selected player Prefab's index that's relative to `AlternatePlayerPrefabs` (you can do this in some other component).
-The general idea for this approach is that the client provides the server with the alternate player Prefab index that the player whishes to use.
+The above example creates a list of unsigned integers to store an alternate Player Prefab GlobalObjectIdHash values (`AlternatePlayerPrefabs`).
+For example purposes, this code sample adds a public method that a client can invoke to set their selected Player Prefab's index that's relative to `AlternatePlayerPrefabs` (you can do this in some other component).
+The general idea for this approach is that the client provides the server with the alternate Player Prefab index that the Player whishes to use.

 The server assigns the `ConnectionApprovalCallback` when it spawns the in-scene placed NetworkObject that the `ClientConnectionHandler` is attached to.
-When the server handles a connection request, it grabs the alternate player Prefab index from the request's `Payload` field and then obtains the GlobalObjectIdHash value from the `AlternatePlayerPrefabs` list and assigns that to the `response.PlayerPrefabHash`.
+When the server handles a connection request, it grabs the alternate Player Prefab index from the request's `Payload` field and then obtains the GlobalObjectIdHash value from the `AlternatePlayerPrefabs` list and assigns that to the `response.PlayerPrefabHash`.

-### Step 2: copy the alternate player Prefab's GlobalObjectIdHash value
+### Step 2: copy the alternate Player Prefab's GlobalObjectIdHash value
 ![Copy-GlobalObjectIdHash](/img/CopyGlobalObjectIdHash.png)

 To populate the `AlternatePlayerPrefabs` list:
 - Open the scene containing the in-scene placed NetworkObject that the `ConnectionApprovalCallback` is attached to.
-- Find each alternate player Prefab you wish to add to the list, select the Prefab (but don't open it), and copy the **GlobalObjectIdHash** value by right-clicking and selecting **Copy**.
+- Find each alternate Player Prefab you wish to add to the list, select the Prefab (but don't open it), and copy the **GlobalObjectIdHash** value by right-clicking and selecting **Copy**.
 - Paste the copied **GlobalObjectIdHash** value into a new list item entry in the **AlternatePlayerPrefabs** list.

-### Step 3: Assign client's selected player Prefab index
+### Step 3: Assign client's selected Player Prefab index
 This part is up to your project's design.
 The example includes a method that clients can invoke, but that also requires the client to have that scene loaded.
-You can choose to have a ScriptableObject that has the list of alternate player Prefab GlobalObjectIdHash values and share that between components (this would require you to change the `AlternatePlayerPrefabs` to a reference of the `ScriptableObject`).
+You can choose to have a ScriptableObject that has the list of alternate Player Prefab GlobalObjectIdHash values and share that between components (this would require you to change the `AlternatePlayerPrefabs` to a reference of the `ScriptableObject`).
 The general idea is to have the client populate the `NetworkConfig.ConnectionData` before starting.

 :::tip
-An alternate way to handle this is by using a generic player Prefab that's used as the parent to the actual player's character and allowing the player to select their player once they're connected.
-This involves dynamically spawning the player's selected character with the client as the owner and parenting that under the player's generic player Prefab instance.<br />
+An alternate way to handle this is by using a generic Player Prefab that's used as the parent to the actual Player's character and allowing the Player to select their Player once they're connected.
+This involves dynamically spawning the Player's selected character with the client as the owner and parenting that under the Player's generic Player Prefab instance.<br />
 Suggested Reading: <br />
 [NetworkObject Parenting](../advanced-topics/networkobject-parenting.md)<br />
 [Session Management](../advanced-topics/session-management.md)<br />